khomeini-air/property-chatbot/README.md

 Response:
 {
-    "success": true,
+     "result": {
+        "result": "S",
+        "code": "SUCCESS",
+        "description": "Success"
+    },
-    "message": "SUCCESS",
+    "message": "Property added",
-    "data": "Sure, will be glad to help, but first I need more information: your email, appointment time, property id, and landlord email"
+    "response": "Sure, will be glad to help, but first I need more information: your email, appointment time, property id, and landlord email"
 }
 ```